We Put them to the Test and Found our Favorite Weeding Tools

 Burn weeds before planting

 Burning weeds is one way to get rid of them before you start planting.
 This method is used on large garden areas and pathways.
-To effectively control weeds, you need to work the soil and then wait a week or 2.
+To effectively control weeds, you need to work the soil and then wait a week or two.
 Once the weeds start to emerge, use a special burn torch to burn them.

 Every successful gardener knows you can’t let weeds get out of control.
 But sometimes that’s easier said than done.
 Without constant vigilance, weeds can overtake your harvest.
 Although it takes time and effort, having the right methods and tools for removing weeds makes it less of a chore.